-KB User's Guide - Documents tab - Embed PDF file into a KB document
+KB User's Guide - General Info - - Embed PDF file into a KB document

 This document will walk you through the steps to embed a PDF file into your KB document by using the